 Despite laws in every state which make it illegal to leave the scene of a car accident involving injury to person or property, drivers often attempt to flee the scenes of accidents they have caused.

 The most common flight from an accident scene involves parked cars and parking lot collisions, in which a driver strikes somebody else's parked car and drives away without taking responsibility.

 While that is certainly annoying, the more serious hit-and-run incidents involve drivers fleeing the scene of personal injury accidents, typically without summoning the help required by injured persons at the scene.

-A successful hit-and-run driver escapes the accident scene without being identified.
-When this occurs, it can be very difficult to later identify the driver or the car involved in the collision.
+The goal of a hit-and-run driver is to escape the accident scene without being identified.
+When that occurs, it can be very difficult to later identify the driver or the car involved in the collision.

 People injured in a hit-and-run collision often end up recovering for their injuries through appropriate provisions of their own auto insurance policies.

 When purchasing insurance you should verify that you have uninsured motorist coverage, so that you may receive compensation if you are injured by a driver who is uninsured or where a hit-and-run driver cannot be identified.
 You should also ask about underinsured motorist coverage, a type of coverage that allows for potential compensation through your own insurance policy if a driver who causes an accident has insufficient insurance to adequately compensate people who are injured in the accident.